 Fabric remnants from the shirt cutting process in our Gloucester workroom are used to make boxer shorts and cloth bags, leaving only small parts of material left over.
 These are then donated to various local organisations.
 We also offer repairs which include the recollaring and recuffing of our shirts.

-TIES - SIDCUP
+TIES - GLOUCESTER

 THE ALBINI GROUP FOR COTTON AND LINEN